Jarullah/rock-paper-scissors-odin-assignment/README.md

 # rock-paper-scissors-odin-assignment

-A simple Rock Paper Scissors game in javascript to be played in the browser's console.
+A simple Rock Paper Scissors game in javascript.